How the Greater South Haven Area Community Foundation Works.

 The Greater South Haven Area Community Foundation is guided by a Board of Directors committed to South Haven.
 These local residents are all volunteers who give of their time and expertise.

-The investment policy of the Greater South Haven Area Foundation establishes guidelines to ensure that the portfolio of the foundation will be invested and spent in a prudent manner.
+The investment policy of the Greater South Haven Area Community Foundation establishes guidelines to ensure that the portfolio of the foundation will be invested and spent in a prudent manner.

 In addition to the funds directly overseen by the SHCF, funds are also held at the Kalamazoo Foundation on behalf of the greater South Haven community.
 These endowments were established prior to the South Haven Community Foundation’s approved application as an independent tax-exempt organization (501(c)3) in 2005.
 Proceeds from both funds are used for grants awarded each spring and fall.